taling21/cp6/README.md

 #Explanation

 From stone 2, Krish goes to stone 3 by spending 1 energy.
 Next , he spends 4 energy and goes to stone 4.
 Now, to come to stone 1, he needs 1 + 1 + 9 = 11 energy, which he doesn't have left.
 Hence, he can get only 2 candies.

+## EDITORIAL
+For this problem, it is clear that for each instruction, we need to sum up the numbers in the array from within the given indices.
+However, we can't use brute force, as the number of instructions is very large(O(n2) is not acceptable).
+Hence, we will use the data structure Segment tree, whose vertices will store the sum for certain indices range.
+Then, sum(i,j) = sum(i,k) + sum (k,j) where k lies between i and j.
+We will go through the vertices of the tree, and if the indices of the given vertex matches required indices, the value of that vertex will be the answer.
+Otherwise, we use the above fact if the required indices are part of two vertices.Each instruction can be carried out in O(logn) time, making the overall time complexity as O(nlogn) ( n for the number of instructions).